16/01/2025

 What about gendered differences in preparedness and recovery?

 While the above analysis focused on the frequency of climate events, gendered differences related to preparedness, recovery, seriousness and early warning were also explored.
 We brought these dimensions into a measure of individual hazard-specific resilience for floods, droughts, landslides, and severe storms.
-Across these aspects, there are gender, demographic, and geographic differences, indicating that resilience is socially and geographically differentiated and, importantly, gendered.
+Across these aspects, there are gender, demographic, and geographic differences.

 As such, indicators of resilience at the village or household level may overlook important individual and gender differences.
 Women and men may have different views on what constitutes a flood and may not share the same perceptions of climate preparedness and resilience.